tiffanyqi/calenTools/README.md

 - Predicting future productivity
 - Save information into a CSV
 - Transfer as a website
+- Create a RescueTime like interface that prompts users about what they've doing, and adds it to their Google Calendar

 ## Notes:
 - This tool ignores all primary calendar events.
 - Any all-day event can cause the script to error.
-You can change it so that the event shows up on the primary calendar instead of that individual calendar
+You can change it so that the event shows up on the primary calendar instead of that individual calendar.